|From right to left: Lee Breyer and Kathryn Shea ARCWP|

 Penitential Rite and Community Forgiveness

-All: (with an outstretched arm): God, the Father and Mother of mercy, through Jesus’ life, death and resurrection, he bonded the world to you.
-He sent the Holy Spirit among us to give us the wisdom to love you and the strength to love one another.
-Loving God, teach us the virtues of pardon and peace so that we may – in turn – learn to forgive each other our failures to care for one another and for our planet Earth.
-We ask this in the name of Jesus, our brother and of the Holy Spirit, our comforter.
-Amen.
+All: (with an outstretched arm): God, our Father and Mother, help us to hear Wisdom’s messages, to faithfully understand them and to compassionately act on them with our brothers and sisters.
+Loving and Understanding God, teach us the virtues of pardon and peace so that we may – in turn – learn to extend your gift of forgiveness to others.
+We ask this in the names of the Holy Spirit, our healer and comforter.

 Glory to God